 Ishwar Chandra Vidyasagar Educational Reforms

-Ishwar Vidyasagar realized that only education can change this miserable situation and could uplift the society.
-He realized that the society could not develop if women denied the values of education and education is the main and fundamental thing which we can change the miserable and ruthless society.
+Ishwar Vidyasagar realized that only education can change this miserable situation and could uplift society.
+He realized that society could not develop if women denied the values of education and education is the main and fundamental thing in which we can change the miserable and ruthless society.

 Ishwar Chandra was associated with different newspapers to spread their idea.